yassato/BIO373/README.md

 # BIO373 materials for students

 ### GWAS
-R script and input data for GWAS/GS practice
+R script and input data for the GWAS/GS practice

 ### QTL

-### SNPcallTest
+R script and input data for the QTL practice